cahirwpz/mimiker/README.md

 Firstly you have to install QEMU for MIPS architecture.
 Version that can emulate ChipKIT WiFire is available [here](https://github.com/sergev/qemu/wiki).
-Remember to install all depencies before you start build process.
+Remember to install all dependencies before you start build process.
 Following options should be used to configure *qemu*:

 ```
 ./configure --prefix=${HOME}/local --target-list=mipsel-softmmu
 ```

+Another and more accurate simulator is available [here](https://github.com/sergev/pic32sim).
+However installation process requires to download comercial software and register a free license.

 After you've built and installed *qemu* you need to fetch MIPS toolchain from Imagination Technologies.
-It's based on *gcc*, *binutils* and *gdb* - hopefully you're familiar with hose tools.
-Yhe installer is available [here](http://community.imgtec.com/developers/mips/tools/codescape-mips-sdk/).
+It's based on *gcc*, *binutils* and *gdb* - hopefully you're familiar with these tools.
+The installer is available [here](http://community.imgtec.com/developers/mips/tools/codescape-mips-sdk/).
 In my case downloaded file was named `CodescapeMIPSSDK-1.3.0.42-linux-x64-installer.run`.
 During installation